Height/Weight: 6’7, 225 lbs

-He’s a great catch and shoot guy, almost always having his feet set when he catches the rock, and letting it fly with a high, quick release.
+He’s a really strong spot up shooter, almost always having his feet set when he catches the rock, and letting it fly with a high, quick release.

 In addition to his shooting, Nwora also excels at putting it on the deck and getting to the rim, where he proceeds to finish effectively in a variety of ways.
 He does a nice job of attacking hard closeouts, and driving north/south to get into the lane instead of dancing on the perimeter east/west, something a lot of other perimeter players struggle with.

-Nwora also has a floater with an incredibly soft touch in his repertoire, which he uses often when he gets around his man and sees another defender stepping up to take a charge or contest his shot.
+Nwora also has a floater with an incredibly soft touch in his repertoire, which he uses often when he gets into the lane and sees a help defender setting up to take a charge.
 His high IQ and awareness play a big role into his scoring ability, as he is great at knowing when to let it fly, when to pull up for a mid-range jumper or floater, or when to take it all the way to the rim.

 Nwora keeps his head on a swivel while usually making the right read on when to switch or help, and because of his size he can hold his own switching with all five positions.

 Nwora is not an NBA level athlete, and may struggle keeping up with faster, stronger wings.
 His height and skill compensate for this weakness at the college level, but whether that translates to the next level is hard to evaluate and is very hit or miss from prospect to prospect.
 His frame is currently an issue as well, as he could very well get pushed around by stronger players unless he bulks up.

 While he is a smart player, he often tries to force the action and will put up some bad shots or turn the ball over.
 However, Louisville doesn’t have a lot of playmakers this year, so he is sometimes put in these tough situations, being forced to try to make a play at the end of the shot clock or just trying too hard to get something going when none of his teammates are able to.
 Still, you’d like to see him cut down on these negative plays.